 Table 9.9 shows the performance and energy results for the half-buffer and fullbuffer reshufflings of the WAD write port (unconditional outer write-enable) with a total of 32 registers, and Table 9.10 shows the same results for WAD write ports with a total of 16 registers.
 The same results appear in Table J.14.
 The relative performance and energy comparisons with the uniform-access read ports are computed in Table J.22, along with their breakeven probabilities.

 32-nested, half-buffer.
 The fast partition's write cycle time is 0.940 of the baseline uniform-access cycle time, and the slow partition's cycle time is 1.585 of the uniform-access cycle time.
-For the average nested cycle time to beat the uniform-access cycle energy is 0.554 of the baseline uniform-access cycle energy, and the slow partition's energy is 1.032 of the uniform-access cycle energy.
-For the average nested cycle energy to beat the uniform-access cycle energy, at least 6.7% of accesses must hit in the fast partition grate energy is 1.032 of the uniform-access cycle energy.
+For the average nested cycle time to beat the uniform-access cycle time, 90.7% of accesses must hit in the fast partition.
+The fast partition's cycle energy is 0.554 of the baseline uniform-access cycle energy, and the slow partition's energy is 1.032 of the uniform-access cycle energy.
+For the average nested cycle energy to beat the uniform-access cycle energy, at least 6.7% of accesses must hit in the fast partition, which is a sure win in energy, even if the partition accesses are evenly distributed.